 Articles

-by Adam Levine This brief overview was written in 2005 as part of my research into Cobbs Creek for the PWD Office of Watersheds.
+This brief overview was written in 2005 as part of my research into Cobbs Creek for the PWD Office of Watersheds.
 During the course of this work, I gathered hundreds of historical images of the watershed.
-Many were taken from old atlases of Philadelphia, Delaware and Montgomery counties, housed at the Free…
+Many were taken from old atlases of Philadelphia, Delaware and Montgomery counties, housed at the Free Library of Philadelphia…

 Keep Reading

-by C. Drew Brown, Philadelphia Water Department Note from Adam LevineC.
-Drew Brown, PWD’s Manager of Public Education for many years, was my first point of contact with the department, when I interviewed him for my “Down Under!” article in 1997.
-I have also collaborated with him on a number of public education projects, including…
+Drew Brown was PWD’s Manager of Public Education for many years.
+He was my first point of contact with the department in 1997, when I interviewed him for my “Down Under!” article.
+I have also collaborated with him on a number of public education projects, including the Wingohocking Watershed Tour, for which he created this…

 Keep Reading